Elana-Ehsan/elana-ehsan.github.io/_pages/about.md

 ---

 # 🔥 News
+- *09/2025*: I won Innova International Exchange Scholarship!
-- *2025.06*: Joined Duke University as a module leader in the project **Energy-efficient SoC for Generative AI**.
+- *06/2025*: Joined Duke University as a module leader in the project **Energy-efficient SoC for Generative AI**.
-- *2025.05*: Completed **RISC-V 3-Stage CPU with UART on FPGA** projects at UC Berkeley.
+- *05/2025*: Completed **RISC-V 3-Stage CPU with UART on FPGA** projects at UC Berkeley.
-- *2024.09*: I won National Scholarship (top 2%)!
+- *09/2024*: I won National Scholarship (top 2%)!
-- *2024.06*: Started leading the project **Thermal Dissipation Mechanism of High-Temperature Hydrogels** at Wuhan University.
+- *06/2024*: Started leading the project **Thermal Dissipation Mechanism of High-Temperature Hydrogels** at Wuhan University.

 ---